AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-1.md

 We are almost done...

-Now add the following and we will execute for the final time, this time seeding the products table...
+Now add the following, and then we will execute for the final time, this time seeding the products table...

 ```sql